(Last Updated On: 30th January 2020)

 Answer: “Piece ‘n’ chicken” or “Piece ‘n’ cheese.”
 If you’re particularly skint that week, it might be “A jam piece.”

 Ordering any kind of meal deal in Scotland will probably include the question “What juice / ginger do you want?”
-They’re referring to fizzy drinks like coke or Fanta.
-In Scotland, there’s a big chance the answer will be “Irn Bru.”
+They’re referring to fizzy drinks like Coke or Fanta.
+In Scotland, there’s a big chance the answer from a lot of people will be “Irn Bru.”

 If you’re eating it here, it’s local.
 Salmon is Scotland’s biggest food export, with farms sending their produce to over 60 countries worldwide.